TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-lerna-monorepo.md

 The TypeScript compiler is configured so that it only does type checking.
 The actual transpilation and bundling into a package is handled by Rollup invoked by `vite build`.
 It's easy enough to ensure that the TypeScript compiler uses the right configuration by passing it on the command line with `tsc -p tsconfig.build.json`.

 There isn't any obvious way of doing the same for `vite build`.
 I went trawling through the Rollup config options and worked out how I could pass a `tsconfig` of my choice through to the Rollup typescript plugin that handles transpilation.
-The build failed with a Rollup error pointing out that my compile options disable output.
-Which is when I realized.
-Rollup never used my `tsconfig.json`.
+When I tried it, the build failed with a Rollup error pointing out that my compile options disable output.
+Which is when I realized that Rollup couldn't have used my `tsconfig.json`.
 It's set up for type checking, not code generation.

 In the end I went trawling through the [Vite source code](https://github.com/vitejs/vite/blob/main/packages/vite/rollup.config.ts).
 Vite uses its own internal `tsconfig`, depending on what kind of package you want to generate.
 I didn't need to do anything else.

 ## Separate Sample App

 I used `git mv` to put all the sample code for `react-virtual-scroll` into `app/virtual-scroll-samples`.
 I copied over and tweaked all the required configuration files.
-Does the IDE tooling work?

-No. Obviously I need to change all the imports in the sample app source code to reference `@candidstartup/react-virtual-scroll`.
+I also needed to change all the imports in the sample app source code to reference `@candidstartup/react-virtual-scroll`.
 Now Visual Studio Code complains about missing exports from `dist/react-virtual-scroll.js`.
 It's picking up the built module rather than using the path aliases.

 Which got me thinking.
 How does TypeScript know to load `main.ts` given an import from `@candidstartup/react-virtual-scroll` which is mapped to `packages/src/react-virtual-scroll`?
 Obviously it doesn't and ends up using module resolution instead.
 However, TypeScript has a [directory module resolution](https://www.typescriptlang.org/docs/handbook/modules/reference.html#directory-modules-index-file-resolution) feature which means it will automatically look for `index.ts` when asked to import from a directory.